ppfish45/AI-Pianist/models/keypress_recognition/model_structure.md

 # Keypress Recognition Network Structure

 The previous localization network shall output a 884\*106 image.
+We will acquire the configs of `key_seperation` algorithm to calculate the dimentions of the parameters.
 According to the current settings of `key_seperation` algorithm, each white key will be of size 21\*106, and black key 12\*106.

 ## White key